- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Asena was born in Redwood City, then lived in San Bruno until she was five years old.
 Her family moved to the town of Windsor and have been living in the same house for 20 years now!
 Asena began in this industry as a kennel technician at the Healdsburg Animal Shelter.
 She met a registered veterinary technician there, and fell in love with the medical aspect of animal welfare.
 She finished the R.V.T.
 Program at Santa Rosa Junior College in 2014 and is currently studying to take the national veterinary technician exam early 2016.
 She has female, 6 year old Doberman named Akela.
 They enjoy hikes, stand-up paddle boarding, and sunshine.
 A few things that has drawn Asena to work at Central are the AHAA standards, continuous love and devotion to the pets, and wonderful the personalities of her fellow coworkers.

 Meagan joined the Central Animal Hospital team in early 2012.
-She is currently part of our Patient Care Team, but you may have seen her working in our Customer Care Team the last couple of years.
+She is currently part of both our Customer and Patient Care Teams.
 She is very passionate about providing the best care for all the animal patients.
 She was born and raised in Petaluma and has had a life long love of animals, especially dogs and cats.
 She is working towards her Registered Veterinary Technician license.
-Meagan lives in Petaluma with her dogs Marty and Mac.
+Meagan lives in Rohnert Park with her dogs Marty and Mac.

 Hannah joined our team in July 2016, and has really shown our team what true passion is.
 She was drawn to CAH because she felt we really advertise the gold standard of pet care, and strive to maintain a family dynamic.
 She is especially passionate about rescues and Pit bulls.
 She even has two of them at home, Ruca and Puppy.
 Hannah plans to attend the Santa Rosa Junior College next semester to become a Registered Veterinary Technician.